joshydavid/information-security-study-notes/resources/cryptography.md

 ## Public Key Infrastructure (PKI)

 - Framework for managing digital keys and certificate used for securing communications.
-- Asymmetric cryptography, consits of a public and private key
+- Asymmetric cryptography, consists of a public and private key

 ### Public Key